-The World Telecommunication Standardization Assembly (Dubai, 2012),
+The World Telecommunication Standardization Assembly (Hammamet, 2016),

 considering

-that Resolution 123 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference on bridging the standardization gap between developing and developed countries instructs the Secretary-General and the Directors of the three Bureaux to work closely with each other in pursuing initiatives that assist in bridging the standardization gap between developing and developed countries on follow-up and implementation of the operative paragraphs of this resolution supporting coordination in this respect at the regional level through regional offices and organizations;
+that Resolution 123 (Rev. Busan, 2014) of the Plenipotentiary Conference on bridging the standardization gap between developing and developed countries instructs the Secretary-General and the Directors of the three Bureaux to work closely with each other in the follow-up and implementation of the present Resolution as well as of Resolutions 32, 33, 44 and 54 (Rev. Dubai 2012) of the WTSA, Resolutions 37 and 47 (Rev. Dubai, 2014) of the WTDC, and Resolution 7 of the Radiocommunication Assembly (RA) (Rev. Geneva, 2012) in order to intensify the measures destined to assist in bridging the standardization gap between developing and developed countries;

-that Resolution 139 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference invites Member States to rapidly implement Resolution 37 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference on bridging the digital divide;
+that Resolution 139 (Rev. , Busan 2014) of the Plenipotentiary Conference on the use of telecommunications/information and communication technologies to bridge the digital divide and build an inclusive information society; ;

-Resolution 166 ( Guadalajara, 2010) of the Plenipotentiary Conference on the number of vice-chairmen of sector advisory groups and other groups to promote more effective participation of developing countries;
+that Resolution 166 (Rev. , Busan 2014) of the Plenipotentiary Conference on the number of vice-chairmen of the sectors advisory groups, study groups and other groups promotes taking into account equitable geographical distribution among ITU regions and the need to foster effective participation of developing countries in order to ensure that each region is represented;

-that Resolution 169 ( Guadalajara, 2010) of the Plenipotentiary Conference allowed admission of the academia, universities and their associated research establishments from the developing countries to participate in the work of the three sectors of the union for 1/32 of the Sector Member contributory unit for the institutions of the developing countries,
+Resolution 169 (Rev. Busan, 2014) of the Plenipotentiary Conference resolves to continue to admit the participation of academic institutions from developing countries in the work of the three Sectors of the Union for 1/32 of the Sector Member contributory unit,

 recognizing